anira-project/anira/docs/sphinx/logging.rst

-**A full queue** drops and counts further records until the next drain, which then reports how many were lost. ``queue_capacity`` (``log_queue_capacity``, rounded up to a power of two and clamped to [64, 65536], fixed once the first machine created the core) against the burst rate times the drain interval is the rule of thumb.
+**A full queue** drops and counts further records until the next drain, which then reports how many were lost. ``queue_capacity`` (``log_queue_capacity``, rounded up to a power of two and clamped to [64, 65536], fixed once the first context created the core) against the burst rate times the drain interval is the rule of thumb.

 **On a crash.** Everything a control-path call logged is already at its sink.
 What is in the